virtua10ne/wannabe_devops/README.md

 # init local repo
 git init

-# link local repo to remote repo as origin
+# link local repo to remote repo as "origin"
-git remote add origin git@github.com:virtua10ne/desktop-tutorial.git
+git remote add origin git@github.com:virtua10ne/wannabe_devops.git

-# make some new files or changes to files
+# check if there is new (untracked) or modified files
 git status
-# check that there is files with changes

-# add whole dir or specific file to staging area
+# add file or dir to staging area
 git add .
-git add <filename>
+git add <file>

+# unstage file or dir
+git restore --staged <file>
+git restore --staged .

+# restore changes in unstaged file to last commited version
+# if staged use --staged first
+git restore <file>

+# reset to commit hash
+git reset --hard <hash>

 # commit changes from staging area
 git commit -m "Message to commit with"

-# add and commit something into the last (HEAD) commit
+# commit something into the last (HEAD) commit
 git commit --amend -m "New commit message"
-# or without new -m "essage"
+# or without new -m "message"
 git commit --amend --no-edit
+# used for something you forgot to add and what should be in that same commit

 # for the first time: push local commit to master branch of origin repo
 git push -u origin master